Wholetpaulin/NumberWizardUI/README.md

 ### Instructions

-1. Click on the designated link:   https://wholetpaulin.github.io/NumberWizardUI/   (Wait for game to laod up)
+1. Click on the designated link:   https://wholetpaulin.github.io/NumberWizardUI/   (Wait for game to load up)

 2. Think of a number in your head between 1 and 1000.